On the characteristic polynomial of the Frobenius on \'etale cohomology: Abstract

 \section{Abstract}

-Let~$X$ be a smooth projective variety of even dimension $d$ over a finite~field.
-Then~we establish a restriction on the value at~$(-1)$ of the characteristic polynomial of the Frobenius on the middle-dimensional \'etale cohomology of~$X$ with coefficients in~$\bbQ_l(d/2)$.
+Let~$X$ be a smooth proper variety of even dimension $d$ over a finite~field.
+We~establish a restriction on the value at~$(-1)$ of the characteristic polynomial of the Frobenius on the middle-dimensional \'etale cohomology of~$X$ with coefficients in~$\bbQ_l(d/2)$.